 01723 518314

-Danes Dyke, Flamborough Head, Flamborough, East Yorkshire YO15 1AG
+Danes Dyke, Flamborough Head, Flamborough, YO15 1DU

 Lovely walk (approx 2 miles) on a wooden boardwalk (good for pushchairs), following the River Derwent through beautiful woodland.
 Starts from the Old Man’s Mouth Picnic Site.
 Lots of seats along the way!